PricelessCodes/Programming-Exercise-Improving-GladLibs/README.md

 Write the void method tester that has no parameters.
 This method should call buildWordFileMap to select a group of files and build a HashMap of words, with each word mapped to an ArrayList of the filenames this word appears in, determine the maximum number of files any word is in, considering all words, and determine all the words that are in the maximum number of files and for each such word, print the filenames of the files it is in. (optional) If the map is not too big, then you might want to print out the complete map, all the keys, and for each key its ArrayList.
 This might be helpful to make sure the map was built correctly.

+Assignment 3: Maps Version of GladLibs

+Start with your GladLibs program you completed earlier in this lesson.
+Make a copy of it and call it GladLibMap.java.
+Now modify this program to use one HashMap that maps word types to ArrayList of possible words to select.
+Your program should still work for the additional categories verbs and fruits and should not use duplicate words from a category.
+Specifically, you should make the following adjustments to this program:

+Replace the ArrayLists for adjectiveList, nounList, colorList, countryList, nameList, animalList, timeList, verbList, and fruitList with one HashMap myMap that maps a String representing a category to an ArrayList of words in that category.
+Caution: Don’t replace the ArrayList representing the words that have already been used!

+Create the new HashMap in the constructors.

+Modify the method initializeFromSource to create an Array of categories and then iterate over this Array.
+For each category, read in the words from the associated file, create an ArrayList of the words (using the method readIt), and put the category and ArrayList into the HashMap.

+Modify the method getSubstitute to replace all the if statements that use category labels with one call to randomFrom that passes the appropriate ArrayList from myMap.

+Run your program to make sure it works.

+Write a new method named totalWordsInMap with no parameters.
+This method returns the total number of words in all the ArrayLists in the HashMap.
+After printing the GladLib, call this method and print out the total number of words that were possible to pick from.

+Write a new method named totalWordsConsidered with no parameters.
+This method returns the total number of words in the ArrayLists of the categories that were used for a particular GladLib.
+If only noun, color, and adjective were the categories used in a GladLib, then only calculate the sum of all the words in those three ArrayLists.
+Hint: You will need to keep track of the categories used in solving the GladLib, then compute this total.